MemoryRemind/MemAssist/README.md

 +We seek to use the Twilio library to be able to automatically schedule calls with relatives.
 This is especially important because patients suffering from memory loss need social interaction to slow down the memory loss.

++We seek to link to a medical database to support a much greater number of drug names

 Build Instructions:

 1) Create Amazon Work Station account